MostafaNabilll/Attention-Detection/README.md

 # Attention Detection

 ## Problem and Approach
-You will find a Notebook with 7 different deep learning models that were built to determine which had the highest accuracy in this repository. <br>
+You will find in this [Notebook](https://nbviewer.org/github/MostafaNabilll/Attention-Detection/blob/main/Notebook/Drivers%20Notebook.ipynb) 7 different deep learning models that were built to determine which had the highest accuracy in this repository. <br>

 Additionally, there is the Streamlit webapp, which allows users to upload images and get output as whether or not they driver is driving safely.

 ## Results